hzi-bifo/scelestial-paper-materials-devel/README.md

 Scelestial is easy to be executed.
 It accepts input from standard input and prints output to the standard output.
 There are a few optional arguments for customizing behavior of Scelestial.

 ```
+usage: scelestial [options] <input >output
   -min-k arg             Sets min-k to arg.
 Default=3.
                          Scelestial considers all k-subsets of samples for min-k <= k <= max-k.
   -max-k arg             Sets max-k to arg.
-Default=3.
+Default=4.
                          Scelestial considers all k-subsets of samples for min-k <= k <= max-k.
   -include-root arg      Adds a sample with all sites equal to arg as root of the tree.
+  -root root-index       Zero-based index of the new root.
+                         After inferring the tree, tree edges are directed toward new root.
+                         In the output line "u v w" u is the parent and v is the chine node.
+  -no-internal-sample    Move all samples to leaf nodes.
+                         If -root is also present, a neighbor of root-index is chosen as the root.
 ```